lokalise/node-lokalise-api/README.md

 All object attributes may be found in the [interfaces](https://github.com/lokalise/node-lokalise-api/tree/master/src/interfaces).

+Please not that Lokalise API locks parallel requests which means you should call methods in a synchronous manner.

 ### Branching

 If you are using [project branching feature](https://docs.lokalise.com/en/articles/3391861-project-branching), simply add branch name separated by semicolon to your project ID in any endpoint to access the branch.
 For example, in order to access `new-feature` branch for the project with an id `123abcdef.01`: